 Can I add sprinkles to snowball cookies?
 Yes!
 If you’re making these snowball cookies with your kids or for a fun Christmas party, feel free to add in 1/4 cup of your favorite festive-colored sprinkles to add some color.
 These would also be fun with confetti sprinkles for a birthday party.

 Can I switch the chocolate chips with something else?
 Yes!
 Feel free to use your favorite chocolate chips.
-I think caramel chips would be yummy!
+I think caramel chips or even butterscotch chips would be yummy!

-Chocolate Chip Snowball Cookies are sweet, buttery, delicious cookies that melt in your mouth!
+Chocolate Chip Snowball Cookies Without Nuts are sweet, buttery, delicious cookies that melt in your mouth!
 These snowball cookies are nut-free, egg-free, and so easy to make!

 - 1 stick unsalted butter, softened at room temperature